ugent-library/projects-service/README.md

 * `tern migrate new` to create a new migration file.
 * Add SQL code to the migration file.
 * `tern migrate apply` to apply pending migrations to the database.

-**Experimental: atlas**

-[atlas](https://atlasgo.io) is a companion to `ent`.
-It calculates a migration path by diffing the schema in Go against the migrations.
-It then generates a new migration in SQL.
-This project supports atlas, but prefers tern as atlas relies on [lib/pq](https://github.com/lib/pq).

 ## OpenAPI